kumarsiddappa-git/Dropper/README.md

 	Finally we understood the payload is saved in the .text section since the payload is placed in the main function as local variable.
 	Payload is saved in
 	1. Priv memory with proper permissions
 	2. Stack as local variable
 	3. .text Section

+ Next Would be working on Data Section